 Restrictive practices - a wide range of activities that stop individuals from doing things that they want to do or encourages them do things that they don't want to do.
 They can be very obvious or very subtle.
 They should be understood as part of a continuum, from limiting choice, to reactive response to an incident or an emergency, or if a person is going to seriously harm themselves or others.

 Worker - the person providing care and support services to individuals.

-Workplace - a setting in which care and support is provided e.g. residential child care, individuals own home, foster care etc.
+Workplace - a setting in which care and support is provided e.g. the individuals own home.

 Please refer to the Overarching guidance on legislation, guidance and national policy section.